truemagic-coder/solana-agent-kit/README.md

 * Privy Trigger - Create and manage limit orders with Privy delegated wallets
 * Privy Recurring - Create and manage DCA orders with Privy delegated wallets
 * Privy Wallet Address - Get the wallet address of a Privy delegated wallet
+* Privy Create User - Create a new Privy user with a linked Telegram account (for bot-first flows)
+* Privy Create Wallet - Create a Solana wallet for a Privy user with optional bot delegation
+* Privy Get User by Telegram - Look up an existing Privy user by their Telegram ID
 * Rugcheck - Check if a token is a rug
 * Vybe - Look up and label known Solana wallets (CEX, market makers, AMM pools, treasuries)
 * Birdeye - Comprehensive token analytics including prices, OHLCV, trades, wallet data, trending tokens, top traders, and more